colinwcrowley/multiregeneration-tutorial/README.md

 Solving
 -------

-To solve the system, we use python2 to run the "multiregeneration.py" script *from the "getting-started" folder*.
+To solve the system, we use python to run the "multiregeneration.py" script *from the "getting-started" folder*.
 The multiregeneration script will look for input files in the directory from which it is run, so make sure that you are in the directory with the system you wish to solve.

-    python2 ../multiregeneration.py
+    python ../multiregeneration.py

 If all goes well there will be a new directory called "run".
 If there was an error, then the most likely cause is that there was an error in